petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions/oauth-headless-server-yaml-configuration-reference.md

-# OAuth Headless Server Client Extension Usage and Properties
+# OAuth Headless Server YAML Configuration Reference

-OAuth headless server client extensions define OAuth2 application profiles in Liferay that are pre-configured with a `Headless Server` client profile.
-This kind of authentication profile is required for API calls that are not triggered by a specific user.
-The client extension associates with a particular user account that is used for authentication.
+Here is a guide to setting up the definition for an OAuth headless server client extension in your `client-extension.yaml` file.

 ## Usage Details